Eritrea–Israel relations: Post-independence

-A strategic relationship between the new government of Eritrea and Israel was formed when Eritrea's President Isaias Afwerki travelled to Israel for medical treatment in 1993.
+A strategic relationship between the new government of Eritrea and Israel was formed when the President of Eritrea Isaias Afwerki travelled to Israel for medical treatment in 1993.
 Afwerki was transferred to Israel by an American airplane.
 The US representative in the Eritrean capital Asmara suggested the idea after the Eritrean leader fell ill.
 This happening along with American efforts led to the opening of an Israeli Embassy in Asmara on March 15, 1993, prior to the official announcement on April 27, 1993.
 There are allegations by Arab states of military and intelligence ties including claims that Israel aided Eritrea during the Hanish Islands conflict against Yemen (a country which does not recognize Israel), however there is no clear evidence.

 Eritrea has an embassy in Tel Aviv, but does not currently have a permanent ambassador – a temporary appointee fills the role with a small staff at his side.
 The Israeli embassy in Asmara was closed in July 2022.

-In September 2023, riots broke out in Tel Aviv between Eritrean asylum seekers who support Afwerki's rule (some call them economic migrants) and Eritrean asylum seekers who oppose Afwerki's rule, the riots were eventually broken up by Israeli police, following which Benjamin Netanyahu called for the asylum seekers to be deported.
+In September 2023, riots involving Eritrean migrants broke out in Tel Aviv between Afwerki's supporters and opponents.
+The riots were eventually broken up by Israeli police, following which Benjamin Netanyahu called for the Eritrean asylum seekers who participated in the clashes to be deported.
 Israel has a long-standing policy of protecting agents of the Eritrean regime.
+Ties are currently frozen, and the Eritrean MFA stated they did not have ties with Israel.